This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Regional anesthesia: Medicine is injected to numb the body area where the surgery or procedure will be done.
 You will remain awake during the surgery or procedure.

-You will be taken to a recovery room, where caregivers will watch you closely.
+You will be taken to a recovery room, where healthcare providers will watch you closely.
 You may be taken to your hospital room if you are staying in the hospital, or you may be able to go home.
-Do not get out of bed until your caregiver says it is okay.
-A caregiver may remove the bandages soon after surgery to check the incisions.
+Do not get out of bed until your healthcare provider says it is okay.
+A healthcare provider may remove the bandages soon after surgery to check the incisions.

 - Activity: You may need to walk around the same day of surgery, or the day after.
 Movement will help prevent blood clots.
 You may also be given exercises to do in bed.
 Do not get out of bed on your own until your caregiver says you can.
 Talk to caregivers before you get up the first time.
 They may need to help you stand up safely.
 When you are able to get up on your own, sit or lie down right away if you feel weak or dizzy.
 Then press the call light button to let caregivers know you need help.